dyangcht/WLSonOCP4/README.md

 ### Create a new project - weblogic
 <code>$ oc new-project weblogic</code>
-Now using project "weblogic" on server "https://api.cluster-xxxx.xxxx.openshift.com:6443:6443".<br/>
+<p/>Now using project "weblogic" on server "https://api.cluster-xxxx.xxxx.openshift.com:6443:6443".<br/>
 You can add applications to this project with the 'new-app' command.
 For example, try:
 <p/>
     <code>oc new-app django-psql-example</code>